entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 The helpers `get-bundle-id` and `get-plugin-id` have been added to `ent ecr` to calculate and display unique identifiers related to custom resources.
 This provides additional security controls around bundle-specific and microservice plugin resources.

-Determine the bundle identifier:
+Determine the bundle ID of the custom resource:
 ```
 ent ecr get-bundle-id YOUR-BUNDLE-REPOSITORY-URL
 ```

-Determine the plugin identifier:
+Determine the plugin ID of the custom resource:
 ```
 ent ecr get-plugin-id --auto YOUR-BUNDLE-REPOSITORY-URL
 ```